robindrost/docs-1/docs/android-sdk.md

 ## Sentry Integration

 Livery uses Sentry for error reporting.
-In other to setup sentry.io with the correct DNS LiverySDK forces its initialization to manual by setting `false` to [io.sentry.auto-init](https://docs.sentry.io/platforms/android/configuration/manual-init/) meta-data key.
+In order to setup sentry.io with the correct DNS LiverySDK forces its initialization to manual by setting `false` to [io.sentry.auto-init](https://docs.sentry.io/platforms/android/configuration/manual-init/) meta-data key.

 To enable sentry.io auto initialization please add the following to the Application AndroidManifest.xml